 In August 2014, the Company's Board of Directors authorized a \$50.0 million share repurchase program under which the Company is authorized to repurchase shares of its common stock in the open market or in private transactions, subject to the Company's assessment of market conditions and buying opportunities.
-The repurchases will be made consistent with the terms of the Company's ABL Facility which defines the amount of stock that can be repurchased.
+The repurchases are made consistent with the terms of the Company's ABL Facility which defines the amount of stock that can be repurchased.
 The repurchase program will remain in effect until completed or until terminated by the Board of Directors.

-During 2015, the Company repurchased approximately 217,000 shares of its common stock under the 2014 repurchase program at an average cost per share of \$9.03 for a total cost of \$2.0 million.
-The Company acquired these shares to satisfy the Company's tax withholding obligations in connection with the vesting and settlement of employee restricted stock unit awards.
+During 2016, the Company repurchased approximately 572,000 shares of its common stock under the 2014 repurchase program at an average cost per share of \$8.99 for a total cost of \$5.1 million.
+Included in these repurchases are shares the Company acquired to satisfy the Company's tax withholding obligations in connection with the vesting and settlement of employee restricted stock unit awards.
 The Company's repurchases of shares of common stock are recorded at cost and result in a reduction of shareholders' equity.
-As of December 31, 2015, the total amount remaining under the repurchase authorization was \$47.0 million.
+As of December 31, 2016, the total amount remaining under the repurchase authorization was \$41.9 million.